 Forms of Aggression Between Cats

-Play-fighting is usually harmless fun, and intercession is only necessary if it appears that a cat is being hurt; if the fighting continues for too long a period, or if it turns into sexual aggression.
-(You can help ensure against injury from scratching by trimming the cats' claws regularly, a practice which should become part of your normal maintenance routine.)
+Play-fighting is usually harmless fun.
+Intercession is only necessary if it appears that a cat is being hurt, if the fighting continues for too long a period, or if it turns into sexual aggression.
+You can help ensure against injury from scratching by trimming the cats' claws regularly, a practice which should become part of your normal maintenance routine.

 It should be mentioned also that play aggression is the first step toward establishing a permanent hierarchy, or "pecking order" among feline housemates.

-Best-scene results will be that the aggressor's attention will be diverted toward the pillow, so the victim may safely retreat.
+- Toss a pillow or large toy between them.
+The aggressor's attention may be diverted toward the pillow, so the victim may safely retreat.

 The classic scenario of redirected aggression goes something like this:

-Alex is sitting in the window watching the birds outside, when he sees a strange cat in his yard spraying his favorite bush with urine.
+Alex is sitting in the window watching the birds outside when he sees a strange cat in his yard spraying his favorite bush with urine.
 Alex hurls himself off the windowsill and viciously attacks Sophie, who is sleeping peacefully in a chair.
-Poor Sophie wakes and either fights back or runs away and hides.
-Sophie may or may not later attack Alex out of fear-based aggression.)
+Poor Sophie wakes and fights back or runs away to hide.
+Sophie may or may not later attack Alex out of fear-based aggression.